History of Harvard Citation Style

 For academics, be at high school level or at post-doc level, it is essential to include referencing.
 Referencing plays a huge role in making you an accountable researcher.
 If you do not cite the sources you are using in your thesis or academic paper, you are basically using another researcher’s work and claiming it as your own.
 This not only misleads your examiners and readers, but also holds you accountable for plagiarism.

 Accurately and clearly referencing your research is one of the various ways to avoid plagiarizing work.
 In addition to academic dishonesty, referencing has its own practical reasons as well.
-In research, everyone is allowed to factually prove a particular claim wrong by producing a counterproductive research.
+In research, everyone is allowed to factually prove a particular claim wrong by producing counterproductive research.
 For this, referencing allows the researchers to know the sources of the materials they can use to build their argument.
 Also, referencing helps the researcher to revise or double-check their own content used in an academic piece.

-One important thing you need to keep in mind about referencing is that that there are different ways for researchers to cite their work.
+One important thing you need to keep in mind about referencing is that there are different ways for researchers to cite their work.
 Each referencing style comes with its own merits and characteristics.
 Our focus in this article is to talk about one of the simplest and widely used methods of referencing, the Harvard style.

 How Does the Harvard System Work?